redcatH/redcatH/README.md

 - 👋 Hi, I’m @redcatH
 - 👀 I’m interested in c#,c++,golang,nodejs,crack
 - 🌱 I’m currently learning more
-- 💞️ I’m looking to collaborate on .net
+- 💞️ I’m looking to collaborate on .Net Development
 <!--- - 📫 How to reach me ...--->

 <!---